Erudika/scoold/README.md

 You can customize the above snippet however you like from [Osano's download page (Start coding link)](https://www.osano.com/cookieconsent/download/).
 After you customize the snippet, it is important that you add `"onStatusChange": function(s){location.reload();}` at the end.

-**Enabling cookie consent will automatically disable all external scripts and Google Analytics, until the user gives their explicit consent.**
+**Enabling cookie consent will automatically disable all external scripts (like Google Analytics, etc.), until the user gives their explicit consent.**

 Note: Any other script can be used instead, as long as it set a cookie `cookieconsent_status = "allow"`.